canro91/canro91.github.io/_posts/2025-01-13-BlogQuestionsChallenge.md

 tags: writing
 ---

-I'm not pouring a bucket of cold water over my head, but I'm doing this challenge.
+I'm not pouring a bucket of cold water over my head, but I'm doing an Internet challenge.

 I found it in [Kev Quirk's blog](https://kevquirk.com/blog/blog-questions-challenge).
 And he found it on somebody else's blog.
 But the challenge started on Bear Blog.
 [Ava started it](https://blog.avas.space/bear-blog-challenge/).